iso4free/spedit/README.md

 SHORT DOCUMENTATION
 ===================
 Just use the mouse like in any image editor.
+Drawing tablets also supported, so use it if You have.

 In Tools window select primary and secondary color, select tool for mouse drawing and change pen size.
 Pencil (hotkey 'P'), Line (hotkey 'L'), Rectangle (hotkey 'R'), Filled Rectangle (hotkey 'Shift+R'), Circle (hotkey 'C'), Flood fill (hotkey 'F'), Eraser (hotkey 'E'),  Pipette (hotkey 'O') and Rectangular selection (hotkey 'S') are currently available for drawing.
 To disable selection press 'Esc' key.